top of page

 Balrāj’s approach to astrology is less about mining the astrology chart for already-established facts about one’s future, and is more about opening up to the creative engagement with the (meaningful) freedom that is revealed in and by the recognition of oneself.

-Personalized astrological insights are provided as part of both our private wellness and effectiveness coaching for business leaders and our Leadership Development Intensive.
+Personalized astrological insights are provided as part of both our private emotional management coaching for leaders and our Leadership Development Intensive.

 bottom of page